-What will new EU data breach rules mean for business?
+What will new EU data breach rules mean for business?by

 What can businesses expect from the European Commission's much tougher data breach rules?

 The news has been warmly welcomed by many experts.
 "The European Commission plans to make the reporting of security breaches mandatory for banks and businesses is exactly what the industry has been needing for a long time.
 Such change in the existing regulatory system will drive the natural market mechanisms towards improving security compliance and better protection of the customers’ interests," says Mike Smart, solutions director, EMEA at SafeNet.

 "We’ve witnessed a large number of security breaches recently and this phenomenon clearly indicates the need of tighter regulations and control over the data security market.
 These breaches have eroded consumers’ trust and banks and businesses will need to take data protection much more seriously if they want to avoid future reputation damage."

 Ken Cregan, financial services consultant at Capgemini Consulting UK, believes that the move to improve transparency in the banking sector could be beneficial to the reputation of the industry for minimum cost - as well as boosting consumer confidence.

 With a growing amount of data now being held in the Cloud, Nic Merriman, head of cloud at Avanade UK, is expecting there to be extra scrutiny on the service providers - but he warns that this focus is misplaced, and suggests firms will need to spend more time getting their Cloud governance models in place to ensure they are safe.